Triply-Dev/YASGUI.server-deprecated/README.md

 # Running the YASGUI server

-* Make sure npm and gulp are installed
-* Run `npm install` from the gulp dir
+* `npm install`
-* Change `src/config.js` if you need to
-* Run `gulp`
+* `npm run start`

 ## Developing YASGUI

 Feel free to fork and develop this tool.
 If you have anything to contribute, submit a pull request.
-To develop this tool locally, I'd advice to run YASGUI via `gulp serve` instead of `gulp`, as it disables some HTML5 appcache manifest caching, and automatically restarts the server on code changes.
+To develop this tool locally, I'd advice to run YASGUI via `npm run dev`, as it disables some HTML5 appcache manifest caching, and automatically restarts the server on code changes.

   [1]: http://doc.yasgui.org